musq/www/content/posts/fiction-earth.md

 Nature brings new life builds on the Earth server every couple of millenia.
 The senior developers nerf the laziest ones, once in a while.
-Recently, the wrecking job has been outsourced to inexperienced junior developers (aka humans).
+Recently, the wrecking job has been outsourced to inexperienced junior developers (humans).
 They have been upgrading the server mercilessly with random patches.
 Now, the senior devs have started wondering ---

 - Are the resources being overclocked?